dbt-msft/dbt-msft-docs/docs/guides/vscode_setup.md

 Now that you've done these two things, everytime you open the `jaffle_shop/` dir, in VSCode two things should happen:
 1. the Python extension activates right away (do you see the Python version listed alongside your environment name on the bottom info bar?)
 2. any terminal you open will auto-activate your `.dbtenv` and each line should begin with `(.dbtenv)`

+You should test this by closing VSCode, then opening the `jaffle_shop` repo

 ## Extensions